 And what ART OF DYING have been able to create is muscular, vivacious hard-rock bursting with lung-shattering choruses and a sincerity that is impossible to fake.
 Equally at home with a lead-fingered riff or a deft slow-burner, there is an ease of breadth in AOD’s repertoire.

 “I was blown away when I first heard their independent record,” enthuses DISTURBED guitarist Dan Donegan.
 “I lived with it for quite a while and I was so impressed with the quality of the songwriting that I had a feeling there was something special going on.
 David (DISTURBED vocalist David Draiman) and I had been looking for someone to sign to our imprint for a while, but I wanted to make sure the guys could do it live - it’s hard to find a band that are the complete package these days.
 So, we invited them out on a DISTURBED tour of America, we really threw them in the deep end!”

 The band introduced guitarist Tavis Stanley and bassist Cale Gontier to their ranks on the eve of the run with DISTURBED - the quartet playing onstage together for the very first time during the soundcheck of the opening show of the tour.
 But suddenly, everything clicked.
 “The moment I knew that we had it right was when our voices started harmonizing,” says Hetherington, of the band’s now-trademark three-way vocals for which David Draiman has dubbed them "Eagles in Chains" referencing a blend of 70s supergroup The Eagles and 90s grunge rockers Alice In Chains.
 "It felt like the band I had always been looking for and that tour went brilliantly for us - it was the catalyst for us to step up to another level.”

-Now, with two critically-acclaimed and widely-played major label releases under their belts, ART OF DYING are returning with Full Length Album ARMAGEDDON, their most imperious effort to date.
+Now, with two critically-acclaimed and widely-played major label releases under their belts, ART OF DYING are releasing music on their own.